 So you’re talking about salespeople, sales engineers, developers, engineers, people who are in operations like HR, recruiting, accounting, like Kruze.
 Most of the companies we work with are all relying on us on an outsourced basis.
 We recommend a three-year model.
 You want to work on a three-year plan, but you also want to really focus on just the upcoming year, because that’s where you have the most control and visibility.

 However, all your stakeholders, your employees, your investors, they are all going to care what that three-year plan really looks like, because it’s the trajectory of the company.
 You’re going from $5 to $10 to $20 million in revenue, hypothetically, and there’s a lot of things that need to happen for a company to make that transition from $5 to $20 million in revenue.
 And so having that planned out, knowing where you’re going, really helps everyone involved.
+Your startup’s financial projections can help explain the vision of your growth, using numbers and assumptions.

-Now, we talked a lot about people, but we didn’t talk about some of the more CapEx heavy companies like biotech, manufacturing, or robotics.
+Now, we talked a lot about people and headcount expenses, but we didn’t talk about some of the more CapEx heavy companies like biotech, manufacturing, or robotics.
 For those companies, you have to plan ahead on your capital expenditures.
 And so you really need to know how much equipment needs to be bought, or when it’s going to get delivered, even if any accessories are needed along with that equipment.
 Thus, planning for a hardware or biotech company, MedTech company, and a robotics company, is actually a lot harder than just a pure SaaS or consumer internet company.

 Another important part of your financial plan that you really want to think about, is fundraising.
 Typically startups raise money on an 18-month cycle, and some others every 12 months, or every 24 months.
+However, given the current VC market, many investors are recommending stretching the next fundraise out 3+ years.

 As you look forward, you want to think about what milestones you need to hit so that you can go back to the VC market and raise money.
 And if you’re cashflow positive, That’s amazing!
 At Kruze, that’s how we run the business, but you want to know where you’re going and know what you need to do so that you can raise capital.
 And I think there are a couple of other sources of capital than just VCs.
 There are outside VCs, the easiest is the top-up from internal VCs.
 And normally venture capitalists don’t like to keep writing checks into the company without an outside lead, but they are getting more aggressive these days and they really want to get as much capital into their good companies as possible.
 So that’s a conversation you can have.
 If times are tough, they’re typically the only ones who are going to support you.
 So that’s a second conversation to have about a bridge loan with them.